RostikProgrammer/chat_tracking_bot/README.md

 - Update user permissions as needed
 - Review logs periodically

-For support or questions, contact the bot administrator.
+For support or questions, contact @yuumithecat.